Philip Astley

 Philip Astley (8 January 1742 – 20 October 1814) was an English equestrian, circus owner, and inventor, regarded as being the "father of the modern circus".
 Modern circus, as an integrated entertainment experience that includes music, domesticated animals, acrobats, and clowns, traces its heritage to Astley's Amphitheatre, a riding school that Astley founded in London following the success of trick-riding displays given by him and his wife Patty Jones in 1768.
 Astley's first competitor was equestrian Charles Hughes, who had previously worked with Astley.
 Together with Charles Dibdin, a famous author of pantomimes, Hughes opened a rival amphitheatre in London, which Dibdin called the Royal Circus and Equestrian Philharmonic Academy.

-Astley and his wife put on the first circus show on Easter Monday, 4 April 1768.
-Extending the equestrian performance with exhibitions of warlike sabre-work and sword-play.
+Astley and his wife Patty put on their first public show on Easter Monday, 4 April 1768. extending the equestrian performance with exhibitions of warlike sabre-work and sword-play.
 The initial performances were done in the open air at Ha'penny (= Halfpenny) Hatch, a field in Lambeth, London, near the present site of Waterloo railway station.
 The Astleys also performed at other locations in London.
 Astley performed his stunts in a circular arena, though Astley never used the title of 'circus' for his shows.
 Astley's 'Ride' (he also called it 'the Circle') was a ring 65 ft (19 metres) in diameter.
 Later, the size evolved to become standardised at 42 feet (13 metres) which is the size used by circuses ever since.
 Leasing more permanent premises at Westminster Bridge from 1769, he improved conditions for audiences with a covered stands.
 The performances themselves, however, were still performed in the open.
 In 1770 he hired acrobats, tightrope walkers, jugglers and a clown to fill in the pauses between acts. and so initiated the format which we now know as a 'circus' and which has since spread to many countries.

 Biography

 Philip Astley was born in Newcastle-under-Lyme in England the son of a cabinetmaker.
-At the age of nine, he apprenticed with his father, but Astley's dream was to work with horses, so he joined Colonel Eliott's Fifteenth Light Dragoons when he was 17, later becoming a Sergeant Major.
+At the age of nine, he apprenticed with his father, but Astley's dream was to work with horses, so he joined Colonel Eliott's Fifteenth Light Dragoons when he was 17, later becoming a sergeant major.
 His service in the Seven Years' War brought him into contact with professional trainers and riders.
 Astley himself was a brilliant rider.